Mortal/aoc/README.md

 Run with `-q` to only show the last `print()` statement in your script.

+Run with `-c` to copy the last output line to the clipboard (using `wl-copy`).

 ## System requirements

+For reading from clipboard (default behavior when run with no arguments):

 * GNU/Linux Wayland system with `wl-paste` available to read clipboard contents
 * Firefox or Chromium browser

+For writing to clipboard (when `-c` is used):

+* GNU/Linux Wayland system with `wl-copy` available to write clipboard contents

 ## Library